Percona’s guidelines for articles on our Community blog are simple:

 - Content should be your own work.

-- Be legal.
+- Be factual, respectful, and legal.

 For commercial products: